Artistic talent is equally distributed across the globe.

 Anywhere from one paragraph to several - it depends on how much I have to say.

-Why on first Fridays?
+Why on first Fridays and second Sundays?

 If you’re not already acquainted, let me introduce you to Bandcamp Fridays.
 Although these may or may not still be happening when you receive this newsletter, No Chambers aims to keep the spirt of these events alive.
 Although I can’t guarantee that every album featured here is available on Bandcamp, if it is, then I’ve bought it and encourage you to as well (either on a first Friday or otherwise).